koyev/cyrillic-to-latin-word-add-in/CONTRIBUTING.md

 # Contributing

-We're excited that you're interested in contributing to the Cyrillic to Latin Word Plug-In!
+We're excited that you're interested in contributing to the Cyrillic to Latin Word Add-In!
 This document provides guidelines and instructions for contributing to the project.

 ## Table of contents